“If I work, I take my life in my hands… I have been told by the doctors to take things very easy”

 “He loved the stage.
 All our close associates will have seen him many a time before he was due to go and do his spot in the show, sitting on a chair or lying back not looking very well.
 And yet when he went sparking across the stage there, with the tackets glinting and all that, it was a different man you know?
 He just seemed to be a different being.”

 April 1976 saw Andy admitted to hospital in Brisbane with stomach pains during a tour of Australia, and in September of the same year he was admitted to Aberdeen Royal Infirmary for a gall bladder operation.
-In January 1977 he underwent yet another surgical procedure, this time a kidney operation.
+In December of 1976 Andy was hospitalised again after feeling unwell with stomach pains whilst visiting his mother in Arbroath and in January 1977 he underwent yet another surgical procedure, this time a kidney operation.

 Thingummyjig (STV 1980)